Ellie Mills: Development

+Characterisation and introduction

 On the show's official website, Ellie is described as a "gregarious, determined and independent" female.
 Prior to Ellie's introduction into the series, she played a significant part of the Hunter families stories.
 Ellie had been missing in Ibiza for some time and unexpectedly arrives in Chester.
 Ellie's disappearance caused the Hunter family a great deal of emotional distress.
 Ellie fails to understand their predicament.
 Baxendale told the Sunday Mail's Hendry that her character "is a bit of a bitch".
 Not having to answer to anyone for two years has made her this way.
 She had been able to do whatever she wanted and make her own decisions.
-She added that Elle does not think she needs to watch her behaviour to please others or think about anyone other than herself.
+She added that Ellie does not think she needs to watch her behaviour to please others or think about anyone other than herself.
 Baxendale assessed that Ellie "doesn't try to be a bitch, but she does end up being that way.
 She's not malicious, but she is quite harsh to people.
 Ellie is very confident, selfish without trying to be and holds her emotions back from her family because she doesn't know how to deal with them."
 Baxendale enjoyed playing Ellie because she was completely different to her.
 She branded Ellie a "really meaty character rather than a weak victim-type – she is all about going for it."